dorogoy/zipline-mcp/README.md

 - This tool is exported by the MCP server and can be invoked programmatically by MCP clients or models.
 - The implementation lives in [`src/remoteFolders.ts`](src/remoteFolders.ts:1) and the MCP registration is in [`src/index.ts`](src/index.ts:1).
-- Tests were added under `src/remoteFolders.test.ts` to exercise success cases, pagination, error handling, and edge cases.
+- Tests were added under `src/remoteFolders.test.ts` to exercise success cases, pagination, error handling, and edge cases for both LIST and ADD commands.

 **Example Prompts for Users:**